Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 Handle design for grip and comfort

-If you’re planning to scrape dozens of boards then a two-handed soft grip scraper will help absorb the scraping action.
+If you plan to scrape dozens of boards, a two-handed soft grip scraper will help absorb the scraping action.

-Personally, I like the front knob design as it gives maximum down and backwards “pull” force.
+I like the front knob design as it gives maximum down and backward “pull” force.

 Weight of the glue scraper